cleecoloma/reading-notes/Code-201/class-02.md

 # Class 02 Summarry
 ## Code 201 - Foundations of Software Development

+> These topic relates because they are the basic foundations of software development.

 ### HTML Text Fundamentals
 1. Why is it important to use semantic elements in our HTML?
   > It is important to use semantic elements in our HTML because it helps the search engine and other use devices to determine the importance and context of a web page.
 It makes web pages more readable, accessible, and improves its ranking on search engines.